Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 may increase the amount of sampling performed when audio sources are merged.

 The *Listener Response Profile* allows for providing a custom spatial profile which describes the filters applied to the audio sources.
-Such profiles are scriptable objects which derive from the abstract `AudioIldProfileBuilder` class.
+Such profiles can be scriptable objects which derive from the abstract `ListenerProfileBuilder` class.
 If no custom profile is applied, a default profile which provides basic horizontally-spatialized audio is used.
 More info on creating these profile builders in code can be found further down this page.